-- 66 Charts and diagrams can communicate a lot in overcoming language barriers. - 66 Our last meeting was so successful because I partnered with a person well known to Russian community in my building.
-This person helped communicate with Russians and got them to come the meeting, and I reached out to English speakers too. - different cultures to come to same understanding, especially regarding democracy and how to select people.
+- 66 Charts and diagrams can communicate a lot in overcoming language barriers.99 - 66 Our last meeting was so successful because I partnered with a person well known to Russian community in my building.
+This person helped communicate with Russians and got them to come the meeting, and I reached out to English speakers too.99 - It was a difficult process to try to get different cultures to come to same understanding, especially regarding democracy and how to select people.
 I'm from the US, I have a political gene.
 I'm 'we can have flyers, soap boxes, etc.' Russians said, 'NO, that's not how we do it.'
 They just write down who they think will do the best job.
-It worked.
+It worked. ??